ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-project-generation.md

 1. Press the **CMake Generate** button and wait for it to finish.

-   The CMake output is output in the *Output* window.
+   The CMake output is written into the *Output* window.
 In case of errors, please have a look here.

    If everything went fine, you can open the project and compile the code.

 > **Attention:**
 >
 > The code has to be built for the very same build type that the editor is running in (*Debug*, *Dev* or *Shipping*), otherwise the editor won't be able to load the DLL.
 If the build fails because certain EZ DLLs are missing, you are most likely building the wrong build type.
 The same may be true if you do code changes, but running the game from the editor doesn't reflect those changes.
+The editor makes sure to generate the solution only for the necessary build type and will update the solution automatically when needed.

 ## Opening an Existing C++ Project